Academic Affairs Research Fellows Program

 Committee Considerations: Committees will consider to what extent the proposed activity explores creative or original concepts; the likelihood of the achievement of its stated outcomes in the time frame; the benefits of the research or creative activity to society; the organization of the proposal; the ability to disseminate the results widely to advance understanding; and the contribution to the field of study or across other fields.

-November 16: Deadline for the proposal to be submitted to the Dean’s Office.
+November 16, 2018: Deadline for the proposal to be submitted to Amy Louff in the Dean’s Office.